 Anti Social Behaviour

 Everyone has a right to live free from and without the fear of anti social behaviour and crime.
-The Breckland district is generally a very safe area in which to live and work, but occasionally problems arise in communities which may require a multi agency approach to resolve.

 What is anti-social behaviour?